Catholic Charities of Ashtabula County

 BASIC NEEDS ASSISTANCE

-Extends help and hope in times of crisis and need to families and children in cooperation with other social service agencies, churches, food pantries, and soup kitchens.
+Extends help and hope in times of crisis to families and children in cooperation with other social service agencies, churches, food pantries, and soup kitchens.

 • SSI SOAR Specialist – assists homeless and disabled with disability application

-• Second Chance Citizen’s Circle – Re-entry assistance
+• Second Chance Citizen’s Circle Re-entry assistance from jail and/or prison

 • Those seeking help with utilities, food, prescriptions, hygiene & households items, baby needs, etc. are welcome to visit the agency on Monday through Friday between the hours of 9:00 am and 4:00 pm.
 Applicants should bring a photo ID, proof of income, and information regarding the request – i.e. utility bill/disconnection notice.
 Utility assistance is typically limited to one time in twelve months.

-• Those who are homeless may visit the agency during business hours Monday through Friday.
+• Those who are homeless or at risk of homelessness may visit the agency during business hours Monday through Friday.
 Every effort will be made to have homeless individuals meet with a caseworker, but please be aware that the caseworker may not be immediately available due to previously scheduled appointments.

-• Thanksgiving and Christmas programming provides seasonal food and toy assistance.
+• Christmas programming provides seasonal food and gift assistance.

 HUD certified program which assists with a broad range of housing concerns.